 I never took a writing course.
 There was a basic styles handbook in university, and I’m sure I had marginal feedback from various TAs who marked my papers (I thought they were my actual profs!).
 And I had learned something about striving and excellence from my Grade X Latin teacher.
 I bought books on language and was never far from a dictionary.
 (My ask for my 13thbirthday was for a dictionary, which thrilled my mother and left my father scratching his head; I still have that copy of the Oxford Shorter English Dictionary.)

 I learned to type in grade IX.
 I passed with a mark of 51.
-And I suppose I should be grateful for that as it makes for faster editing than if I was to produce only longhand drafts and beg some typist to render the final copy for me.
-I typed my own papers on my mother-in-law’s Smith Corona manual typewriter, just like the ones we used in Grade IX Typing Class.
-Later for my MBA thesis I commissioned a professional typist to do it for me.
+I typed my own papers in University on my mother-in-law’s Smith Corona manual typewriter, just like the ones we used in Grade IX Typing Class.
+Later, for my MBA thesis I commissioned a professional typist to do it for me.
+Nevertheless those keyboard skills have since paid off as I type my manuscripts and blog posts myself.
 I can still type with more than two fingers but I never mastered the entire keyboard and all eight fingers.
-I’ve later discovered with modern computer keyboards the effort (finger strength) is less but the error rate is ten times higher.
+I’ve later discovered with modern computer keyboards the effort (finger strength) is less than the old Smith Corona but the error rate is ten times higher.
 I’ve also discovered I must be mildly dyslexic, or at least I am right hand dominant and in that sense I tend to hit keys with my right hand before my left when the opposite was intended (e.g., form rather than from).
 This is cause for annoyance but also yet another opportunity for editing.

 Necessity was the mother of improvement: I never practiced my writing for its own sake, I needed purposeful application.
 At first it was undergrad essays, later it was advanced papers and thesis in my MBA program.
 One of the greatest lessons in my early years was the power of research and subconscious creativity.
 For this I am grateful to Bertrand Russell: ‘Having, by a time of very intense concentration, planted the problem in my subconsciousness, it would germinate underground until, suddenly, the solution emerged with blinding clarity, so that it only remained to write down what had appeared as if in a revelation.’
 (Bertrand Russell, Portraits from Memory (Simon and Schuster, New York, 1956), 210–214.)